atomix/atomix/README.md

 ### State Machines
 Each node in a CopyCat cluster contains a state machine to which the node applies [commands](#commands) sent to the cluster.
-State machines are simply classes that implement CopyCat's `StateMachine` interface, but there are a couple of very important aspects to note about state machines.
+State machines are simply classes that extend CopyCat's `StateMachine` class, but there are a couple of very important aspects to note about state machines.
 * Given the same commands in the same order, state machines should always arrive at the same state with the same output.